 - plus 5,500 from Marriott's bonus of 5,000 miles per 60,000 points (including the 10% bonus on transfers to United)

-- plus 8,250 bonus miles with this promotion
+- plus 8,250 bonus miles through this promotion

-Due to poor transfer rates, we generally don't recommend transferring hotel points to airline miles.
-Transfer bonuses can help sweeten the transfer rate, but it's still generally best to redeem hotel points for hotel stays rather than transferring to airlines.
-The only times it can make sense is if you really needed to top off your United miles or you don't have a use for the hotel points.
+Due to poor standard transfer rates, we generally don't recommend transferring hotel points to airline miles.
+These transfer bonuses can help sweeten the transfer rate, but it's still generally best to redeem hotel points for hotel stays rather than transferring to airlines.
+The only times it can make sense is if you really need to top off your United miles or you don't have a use for the hotel points.

 What do you think?
-Is it worth it to transfer your Radisson points to United miles?
+Is it worth transferring your Choice points to United miles with a 100% bonus?

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.